Thematic call for research projects in the field of bioeconomy

 Pre-registration is required!
 This information will be retrieved to allow the FWO staff to prepare the evaluation process as efficiently as possible.
 The information must be sent by e-mail via firstname.lastname@example.org.

-• The final project proposal must be submitted by the promotor to the FWO by Thursday 30 September 2021, 17:00.
-A project application is submitted electronically by sending the complete application form by e-mail to email@example.com.
+- The final project proposal must be submitted by the promotor to the FWO by Friday 30 September 2022, 17:00.
+A project application is submitted electronically by sending the complete application form and the DNSH-template (see manual for appplicants) by e-mail to email@example.com.

 - Considering the specific focus of the call, projects will be evaluated by an expert panel (internal peer review) without external peer review.